 - In a bowl, add the wet ingredients and mix well.

-- Pour the wet ingredients into the dry ingredients and mix gently.
-Do not over mix or the muffins will not be as light and fluffy.
+- Pour the wet ingredients into the dry ingredients and mix gently. (*See note)

-- Add the muffin batter to a muffin tray and bake for 20-22 minutes until done.
+- Add the muffin batter to a muffin tray.
+Fill each about 3/4 full of the batter and bake for 22-25 minutes until done. (*See note)

 - Allow the muffins to cool on a cooling rack.
 Mix the lemon juice and powdered sugar to make the lemonade icing.
 Drizzle onto the muffins.